-For more than 30 years, Mr. Klein has represented employers in all aspects of labor and employment relations law and other cutting edge issues, earning wide recognition as one of the nation’s leading employment/management attorneys in the U.S. by publications including Chambers USA, Human Resources Executive, Legal 500, Best Lawyers, and Lawdragon, among others.
+For more than 30 years, Mr. Klein has represented employers in all aspects of labor and employment relations law and other cutting edge issues, earning wide recognition as one of the nation’s leading employment/management attorneys in the U.S. by publications including Chambers USA, Chambers Global, Human Resources Executive, Legal 500, Best Lawyers, and Lawdragon, among others.

 Mr. Klein focuses his practice on complex employment discrimination claims (race, sex, age, national origin and disability), wage and hour claims, ERISA and related employee benefits litigation matters, and trade secrets/restrictive covenants litigation, including in the class action, investigation, arbitration, trial, and mediation contexts, as well as counseling boards, special committees, directors, and senior executives of public companies with respect to internal investigations.

 Mr. Klein is also a highly-sought after sports attorney and player agent with experience representing athletes, sports organizations and front-office personnel, as well as major corporations and celebrities, with respect to a variety of challenging legal issues relating to the sports industry.

 His notable representative experience in these and other areas includes:

 - Jock v.
 Sterling – Representing Sterling Jewelers in a putative class action brought by female sales employees who claim sex discrimination in pay and promotions under the Equal Pay Act, Title VII and the Age Discrimination in Employment Act.
 Obtained favorable ruling that, among other things, denied certification of Claimants’ Title VII intentional discrimination claims, and rejecting claims that our client operated under a general policy of discrimination against female store employees in pay and promotion.
 The class in Jock, if certified, would be the largest in the country.
 Also representing Sterling in a separate matter commenced by the EEOC that alleges many of the same allegations as Jock.